France to ban Muslim abaya dresses in schools – DW – 08/28/2023

 The Education Ministry at the time issued a circular including the abaya in a group of items of clothing which could be banned should they be donned "in a manner as to openly display a religious affiliation."
 The circular also singled out bandanas and long skirts.

 The controversy surrounding the abaya intensified in 2020, when a radicalized Chechen Muslim beheaded a teacher.
-The teacher had shown students caricatures of Muslim prophet Mohammed.
+The teacher had shown students caricatures of the Muslim Prophet Muhammad.

 What has the reaction been?